 Medical design is increasingly impacting miniaturization.
 Testament to this, as a micron-scale process developer and manufacturer, we’re receiving more and more requests from biosensor and device designers looking to push the limits.
-Circuits now need to bend and carry added functionality, and line traces and spaces are becoming smaller and tighter.
+Circuits now need to bend and carry added functionality line traces and spaces are becoming smaller and tighter.

 This challenges us to push our own boundaries and explore new approaches to new materials.
 As devices get smarter and faster, new markets and opportunities will continue to open.

-While wearables and the internet of things (IoT) are grabbing headlines everywhere, we’re most excited about the potential for growth in the biosensor market.
+With new advances, while wearables and the internet of things (IoT) are grabbing headlines everywhere, we’re most excited about the potential for growth in the biosensor market.

 Implantable bio sensing devices and diagnostic products are pushing the aforementioned limits; and we’re ideally suited to serve those designers who crossover into the micron scale of things.
 All of these products require doing more in the tiniest of spaces.
 Advanced materials have given designers options to create higher functioning devices that also meet their unique product requirements.

 Clear conductive films let you see through the product.
 Biocompatible materials permit surfaces to go from barrier layer to active layer and new insulating materials are enabling electrical functionality.
 Materials with thermal management properties are allowing for reduction of cooling elements and increases in power.

 Almost every designer is looking to either reduce the footprint of their finished device or increase its capability without increasing the footprint.
 This requires designers to integrate functionality into device geometry by reducing feature sizes and place more of them in a given area.
 This is often referred to as high density design.
 And it often requires a multi-layer approach.